SergioEstevao/SVEVideoPlayerView/README.md

  * XCode 11 or above
  * iOS 11 or above

-## Contributing

-Read our [Contributing Guide](CONTRIBUTING.md) to learn about reporting issues, contributing code, and more ways to contribute.

 ## Getting in Touch

 If you have questions about getting setup or just want to say hi, just drop an issue on Github with your request.